 - Congestion has clogged Manhattan streets for decades, with approximately 700,000 vehicles, pre-pandemic, entering the CBD daily, according to the New York Metropolitan Transportation Council.

 - While traffic dropped to just 10% of normal levels in 2020 due to the pandemic, it has since rebounded to over 90% of pre-pandemic levels, far higher than the mass transit ridership rebound.

 - In 2018, the Partnership for New York City estimated that congestion in the New York City region would cost businesses, commuters, and residents $100 billion over five years.

-- New York City was ranked as the worst among U.S. cities in terms of congestion by the 2021 INRIX Global Traffic Scorecard.
+- New York City was ranked as among the worst of U.S. cities in terms of congestion by the 2022 INRIX Global Traffic Scorecard.